sendgrid/sendgrid-java/CONTRIBUTING.md

 ### Please use our Bug Report Template

 In order to make the process easier, we've included a [sample bug report template](https://github.com/sendgrid/sendgrid-java/blob/master/.github/ISSUE_TEMPLATE) (borrowed from [Ghost](https://github.com/TryGhost/Ghost/)).
-The template uses [GitHub flavored markdown](https://help.github.com/articles/github-flavored-markdown/) for formatting.
+The template uses [GitHub flavoured markdown](https://help.github.com/articles/github-flavored-markdown/) for formatting.

 <a name="improvements-to-the-codebase"></a>
 ## Improvements to the Codebase